evalaplace/evalaplace.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my web page!
-I’m a PhD candidate in astrophysics at the [Anton Pannekoek Institute](https://api.uva.nl/), University of Amsterdam, where I'm part of the
-BinCosmos group led by [Selma de Mink](http://www.selmademink.com/).
+I’m a PhD candidate in astrophysics at the [Anton Pannekoek Institute](https://api.uva.nl/) interested in massive binary stars, supernovae explosions, and gravitational-wave sources.
+I'm part of the BinCosmos group led by [Selma de Mink](http://www.selmademink.com/).
+My co-advisor is Stephen Justham.

 My PhD work focuses on understanding the late-time evolution, death, and after-life of "stripped stars", massive stars that have lost